-As part of our strategy to increase diversity, we have established representation targets.
-For example, we have set a target of 20% for the ratio of women in line management (jicho or kacho) or higher positions in Japan in MUFG Bank, Mitsubishi UFJ Trust and Banking, and Mitsubishi UFJ Morgan Stanley Securities on a combined basis by March 31, 2024.
-As of March 31, 2022, the ratio was 18%.
+We are working to create a workplace where each and every employee can make the most of his or her abilities.
+In particular, recognizing that increasing female representation in management is an important issue, we have set a target of 22% for the ratio of women in line management (jicho or kacho) or higher positions in Japan in MUFG Bank, Mitsubishi UFJ Trust and Banking, and Mitsubishi UFJ Morgan Stanley Securities on a combined basis by March 2024.
+As of March 2023, the ratio was 19.6%.